rajshah9305/Fantastic-doodle/README.md

 MIT License - feel free to use this project for personal or commercial purposes.

+## 👨‍💻 Author

+**RAJ SHAH**

+This project was built and developed by Raj Shah, showcasing the power of AI-driven application development with a brutalist design aesthetic.

 ## 🙏 Acknowledgments

 - Powered by [Groq](https://groq.com) for lightning-fast AI inference